 Sometimes written ‘Pagan’, Bagan is one of the most significant ancient religious cities in South-East Asia, matched only really by Angkor Wat.
+Now, 25 years after it was first nominated, Bagan has been recognised as a UNESCO World Heritage Site.
 Myanmar’s capital during the 9th century, Bagan is defined by the thousands of spires and temples, many of them hundreds of years old that fill the broad valley.

 Bagan’s temples are the main reason people visit this historic city, but whenever you’re in danger of feeling templed out there are numerous interesting villages to discover nearby, an excellent and sociable restaurant street in Nyaung U, and in New Bagan there is a lively market and tea shop culture.
 To further ring the changes, you can also head off to explore the temples or villages by bike, with electric bikes available for those with less stamina.

 With literally thousands of sites to choose from, it's no easy task selecting which temples and pagodas to make a bee-line for.
 However in true Selective Asia style we have a secret gem up our sleeve which you will visit.
 We can’t divulge any information about the place aside from the fact that it is not on the tourist radar.